 • Nominators: For student nominations, is there instructor support?
 For instructor nominations, is there student support?

-• Communication with Students: was the TA responsive to student questions, able to answer them in a way that enhanced understanding?
+• Communication with Students: Was the TA responsive to student questions, able to answer them in a way that enhanced understanding?

-• Communication with Instructor(s): was the TA responsive to instructor emails, requests, etc. (in essence, did the TA make the life of the instructor easier?)
+• Communication with Instructor(s): Was the TA responsive to instructor emails, requests, etc. (in essence, did the TA make the life of the instructor easier?)

-• Enthusiasm: was the TA enthusiastic about the course material/assignments?
+• Enthusiasm: Was the TA enthusiastic about the course material/assignments?
 Did they inspire excitement or curiosity about the subject matter?

-• Knowledge: was the TA knowledgeable about the course subject matter?
+• Knowledge: Was the TA knowledgeable about the course subject matter?
 If the course fell outside the TAs particular area of expertise, did they take steps to enhance their understanding of the material?

-• Grading: did the TA mark in a fair, consistent, prompt manner and give solid andappropriate feedback to the students?
+• Grading: Did the TA mark in a fair, consistent, prompt manner and give solid and appropriate feedback to the students?

-• Other: did the TA display any other characteristics that enhanced the learning experience of students and/or the teaching experience of the instructor?
+• Other: Did the TA display any other characteristics that enhanced the learning experience of students and/or the teaching experience of the instructor?
 Did the TA augment the course through innovative ideas or pedagogical development?
 Was the TA responsive to Psychology staff requests?

-Bethany Lassetter, PSY 320H (Social Psychology: Attitudes)
+Bethany Lassetter, PSY 320H1 (Social Psychology: Attitudes)

-Ragnheidur Thora Bjornsdottir, PSY329H (Social Psychology Lab)
+Ragnheidur Thora Bjornsdottir, PSY329H1 (Social Psychology Laboratory)